kahf10/TheUltimateGeoGuessrGuide/countries/europe/Denmark.md

 Danish street names end in "vej.": Danish for street.
 Street signs most have blue background with white text.

 Danish sign has 5 stripes.
 VERY UNIQUE: The 1st and 5th sign are merging with the triangle.
-Also, person looks like he has polio.
+Also, person looks like he has ***polio***.
 Sweden & Norway (Almost all the time) have 4 stripes.

 ![[dkCrossWalkSign.png]]